 Identify which of your numbers is furthest from the benchmark.

-Try changing that number in the model and see what happens to the revenue number at the bottom.
+Try analyzing data and changing that number in the model and see what happens to the revenue number at the bottom.

 Make a data-driven decision: if it has a big effect on your income then that’s probably the area to focus on.

 Check that if you change that number, it won’t cause problems elsewhere (e.g. you can increase number of enquiries, but you don’t have time to deal with any more enquiries).

 If there are a few contenders then you also might want to change that number back and play around with changing other numbers.